rinha4.dotnet

 Current bottleneck

 Transport is fast enough for the current target.
-Recent yolo-LB CI runs have shown 0 HTTP errors; p99 work is now inside IVF repair, vector scan cost, and CPU split between the API containers and the standalone proxy.
+Recent yolo-LB CI runs have shown 0 HTTP errors; p99 work is now mostly inside IVF repair/vector scan cost, first-pass fast-decision coverage, and CPU split between the API containers and the standalone proxy.
+Bucket fast-path coverage remains an experiment-mode topic, not the default candidate path.

 Accuracy experiments

-• build centroids and compact vector blocks from references.json.gz
+• build bucket, IVF, and exact diagnostic data from references.json.gz

-• scan the nearest cluster first with IVF_FAST_NPROBE=1
+• scan the two nearest IVF clusters first with IVF_FAST_NPROBE=2

 • use scalar bbox repair with early exit to scan only clusters whose bounding box can still beat the current top-five bound